 Connecting with Waterloo representatives

 Waterloo staff will be visiting hundreds of high schools across the globe this fall through online presentations, in-person events, and webinars.
 Check out our events below, and consider attending one of them!

 - Waterloo Wednesdays

 Join us for campus tours (in-person and virtual), as well as open houses.
-Attend presentations about programs in each of Waterloo's six faculties, admissions, co-op, financing your education, student life, and more.
+Attend presentations about Waterloo's faculties, admissions, co-op, student services, and more.

 Take these questions about university with you